 HC3S provide all the nutrients that children require through the week.
 They produce a menu which has a three-weekly cycle and is available here to view.

 Our goal is to have zero packed lunches.

 Click here for Hampshire School Meals - Universal Infant Free School Meals

 A healthy lunch is necessary for your child to maintain their energy and concentration levels throughout the afternoon classes.
 There are two options for lunch:

-- School Dinners – are free of charge from September 2014 to all children in Reception, Year 1 and Year 2.
-For children in KS2 the cost is £2.15 per meal.
+- School Dinners – are currently free of charge to all children in Reception, Year 1 and Year 2.
+For children in KS2 the cost is £2.30 per meal.
 There is a vegetarian or meat option for your child to choose from.
 Please inform staff of any additional dietary requirements such as allergies.